Inspiring Learning at a distance

 Remember to exercise: Your wellbeing is enhanced by physical activity, so do make time for this.
 The PE team have planned some excellent activities.
 This can really help if you are feeling anxious, which is completely normal whilst you are working from home.

 Talk about things on your mind: it is a big adjustment working from home every day, and having done it before does not necessarily make it easier.
 Talk about how things are going.
 The international and local situation is highly changeable.
 It is normal to feel uncertainty about this too.
 Be conscious of how much of the news you watch and talk about what you are watching.
 There are wellbeing activities in our virtual assemblies, set up on whole year group Google classrooms.
 Do devote enough time for this.

 Read a book: Escape, relax, unwind.
 Look after yourself.

 Please discuss e-safety with your child/ren before they return to the Distance Learning programme.
 Our resources to help you do this are here: E-Safety Information

 Frequently Asked Questions

 Where is my child’s work?

 My child can’t login to Google Classroom.
 What should I do?

 When will my child’s learning activities be available?

 Where should my child complete the learning activity?

 This will vary for each subject and each task.
 Instructions will be in the lesson activities.
-If they are not sure, they should use their exercise book or complete the work in the same forum in which the activity is set.
+If they are not sure, they should use their exercise book or complete the work in the same format in which the activity is set.

 My child does not understand what to do.
 How can they get help?